hasini0628/Animation/README.md

-This project showcases two beautiful CSS-only loading animations — a bouncing dot loader and a stretching line loader.
-The animations are created using pure HTML & CSS, without any JavaScript.
+This project showcases two beautiful CSS-only loading animations — a bouncing dot loader and a stretching line loader.The animations are created using pure HTML & CSS, without any JavaScript.

 Overview:
 The project contains: